virtual/100daysofcode/index.md

   - Day 05: Created front-end form using React and Axios
   - Day 06: App now working on www
   - Day 07: Lifted state, added dynamic coloring based on pos/neg
+  - Day 08: Added svgs that appear based on the content

+## R4 Day 8: 2021-06-08 Tuesday

+`i hate cirlces and stars`

+Oh, no, not really.
+But now my sentiment app adds svgs based on how many certain words appear (cirlce, star) with a very badly performing regex!
+You can also click them and see a nice console log.

 ## R4 Day 7: 2021-06-07 Monday

 Lifted the state for the sentiment analysis value for my [sentiment analyzer](https://sentiment-analyzer.virtual.repl.co/) and added some coloring based on positive / negative, and attempted to do some saturation value (HSL) based on just how intense the result is.